simonhasan/4cscc-lab-manual/student-book/_build/html/_sources/lessons-makecode/introduction/introduction-03-running-code.md

-# Running Code on a micro:bit
+# Running Code on a micro:bit with MakeCode

 The code in this section describes how to create a first program.
 The program displays the text "Hello!" and displays it on the micro:bit display once.